Ad Litem -

 Filing Fee -

-A fee charged by a government organization to accept a document for processing (e.g., the fee required for filing of pleading in a civil proceeding).
+A fee charged by a government organization to accept a document for processing (e.g., the fee required for the filing of a pleading in a civil proceeding, such as opening pleadings in a probate matter or a petition to determine incapacity and seeking the appointment of a guardian in a guardian proceeding).

-A person to whom an estate or interest in real property passes, in or by a deed; The person who passes the property is called a grantor.
+A person to whom an estate or interest in real property passes, typically by way of a deed; The person who passes the property is called a grantor.
 Laws affecting the rights and obligations of grantees are primarily governed by state laws, which vary by state.

-A person from or by whom an estate or interest in real property passes, in or by a deed.
+A person from or by whom an estate or interest in real property passes, typically by way of a deed.
 The person to whom the property passes is called a grantee.
 Laws affecting the rights and obligations of grantors are primarily governed by state laws, which vary by state.
+In addition, grantor is used to refer to a person who establishes a trust.
+This person also may be referred to as a settlor, trustmaker or trustor.

-A person appointed by a court to protect the interests of a minor or incompetent person in a particular matter; State law and local court rules govern the appointment of guardians (also known as guardians ad litem).
+A person appointed by a court to protect the interests of a minor or incapacitated person in a particular matter; State law and local court rules govern the appointment of guardians (also known as conservators).

-Guardianship is a legal relationship that gives one or more individuals or agencies the responsibility of the personal affairs of the protected person.
+Guardianship is a legal relationship that gives one or more individuals or agencies the responsibility of making decisions regarding the personal affairs and managing the property/assets of the protected person.

-A legal document that allows an individual to designate another person to make medical decisions for him or her when he or she cannot make decisions for himself or herself; Health care decisions include the power to consent, refuse consent or withdraw consent to any type of medical care, treatment, service or procedure; Also referred to as health care proxy, medical power of attorney and durable power of attorney for health care.
+A legal document that allows an individual to designate another person to make medical decisions for her/him or when s/he cannot make decisions for herself/himself; Health care decisions include the power to consent, refuse consent or withdraw consent to any type of medical care, treatment, service or procedure; Also referred to as Health Care Proxy, Health Care Surrogate, Medical Power of Attorney and Durable Power of Attorney for Health Care.

 Health Care Proxy -